c2lang/documentation/documentation/README.md

-# Pony Tutorials
+# C2 Documentation

-This is the source code for generating the Pony tutorials.
+This is the source code for generating the C2 documenation.
 They are generated with [MkDocs](http://www.mkdocs.org).

 To install mkdocs: